Important Army Days in India: Dates, History & Significance

 Key Events of the 1999 Kargil War

-Observation of Kargil Vijay Diwas on 26 July has been a day India successfully conducted her military operation in 1999 Kargil War.
-Indian soldiers, over 500 martyred during the recapture of key positions liberated from Pakistani infiltrations.
+Kargil Vijay Diwas observation on 26 July has been one of the days that India conducted its military operation successfully in the 1999 Kargil War.
+Most of the Indian soldiers who were martyred during the recovery of key positions that were liberated due to the infiltrations by the Pakistani military forces.

 National Observances and Tributes